linode/docs/docs/guides/email/postfix/configure-spf-and-dkim-in-postfix-on-debian-9/index.md

 If your DNS provider allows it and DNS Manager doesn't, you should also add a record of type SPF.
 Provide the details in the same way as you did for the TXT record.

 {{< note >}}
-The values for the DNS records and for the rest of this guide are in the style that that works for Linode's DNS Manager.
+The values for the DNS records and for the rest of this guide are that works for Linode's DNS Manager.
 If you are using another provider, that respective system may require the values in a different style.
 For example *freedns.afraid.org* requires the values to be written in the style found in BIND zonefiles.
 Thus, the above SPF record's value need to be wrapped in double-quotes similar to: `"v=spf1 mx -all"`.
 You need to consult your DNS provider's documentation for the exact style required.
 {{< /note >}}

 ### Add the SPF policy agent to Postfix